-'''
+- tł ne ind licat ed pe ermi ssion is not granted.

+x or '1' the file is executable;

+W or '2' the file is writable;

 r or '4' the file is readable;

-w or '2' the file is writable;

-x or '1' the file is executable;

-- the indicated permission is not granted.

-'''

 The chmod command allows the owner to change the permissions on a file.
 The form of chmod is: